Blog Post

 1MG: What do you see as some of the big issues facing Australian agriculture in the coming few years?

 AW: One of the key messages from the COVID-19 public health crisis over the last two-plus years is our improved understanding of just how fragile food production systems can be.
-To see supermarkets shelves empty of food in is a stark reminder of just why agriculture in this country and around the world is so important.
+To see supermarket shelves empty of food is a stark reminder of just why agriculture in this country and around the world is so important.
 Perhaps, for at least a few decades in this country, we have all taken food security for granted and the role of farmers in producing food.
 As a farmer myself, one of the biggest issues facing Australian agriculture today is skilled labour and finding people prepared to work outdoors and appreciate the wonderful aspects of producing food and fibre to feed a hungry planet.

 1MG: How serious is this agricultural workforce issue?